Gishyan93/SugarToast/README.md

     }
 ```
 # License
-SugarToast is available under the MIT license.
-See the LICENSE file for more information.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.